AICrazyyy/Superstar/README.md

 # Superstar
-Superstar is a project that tests how similar you are to a star.
+Superstar is a web project that tests how similar you are to a star.